 Dividend-paying stocks form an important part of any investors’ portfolio.
 The simple reason for this is the effect of compounding.

 Let us try to understand this with the help of an example.

 Suppose, an investor buys stocks of a company A. Now he owns some percentage share of that company and has fair ownership of profits on the company.
-Let us also assume that this company A has a history of paying stocks dividends and the investor has also received his share of this dividends.
+Let us also assume that this company A has a history of paying stock dividends and the investor has also received his share of these dividends.
 When these dividends are reinvested back into the investor’s portfolio, it has a compounded effect on their wealth.

 As many times these dividends are reinvested, the investor gets more shares in his portfolio and hence, making his percentage share of ownership goes up.
 This in effect makes his owner in the profits with a larger proportion.

 - Sometimes this payout may give a signal of acute cash shortages or distress within the company